 This number may be a little high, because Chainalisys may include super inactive accounts.
 However, even if you remove those accounts, the stats are still much higher than the amount of Bitcoin that is stolen.

-As you decide to hold cryptocurrency and you are learning how to use secure codes, keep these stats in mind.
+As you decide to hold and you are learning how to use secure codes, keep these stats in mind.
 It is twice as likely that you will just lose your Bitcoin by your own doing compared to it being stolen.
 If you are that worried about having your second piece of paper hidden somewhere, it may be worth the risk of someone finding the second paper compared to you losing the only piece of paper.

 When planning for your estate, you have to decide how you will leave these passcodes to your beneficiaries.
 There are a lot of ways, and they all come with their own risks.
 A family member may not be able to retrieve your access codes if given a treasure map to “find” the password.
-You have to balance the risk of simply not being able to access your cryptocurrency with the risk of having it stolen.
+You have to balance the risk of simply not being able to access your bitcoin with the risk of having it stolen.